 Both methods have certain contrasting elements as well as overlaps and hence, it is important to look at the two in conjunction with the other.
 Many a time, the simulation contains within itself, a model and sometimes, a model is a simulation.
 Simulation and Modeling have existed in this world in some form of the other since the beginning of life as we know it.
 Some of the common examples of the model that we all can relate to:

 - Astrology chart

 Some of the common examples of Simulation we can relate to:

 - Mixed reality simulations

 With the advent of Virtual Reality, Augmented Reality and Mixed Reality (VR, AR, and MR), simulation has come to be consumerized; as in, it has become widely available and affordable to the masses.
-As design researchers, you now have these tools at your disposal to conduct research in a variety of unconventional for that weren’t available say, a few years back.
-Let’s, for example, consider a scenario where a designer in India has the task of designing outdoor winter wear for use in Russia during winters.
+As design researchers, you now have these tools at your disposal to conduct research in a variety of formats for that weren’t available say, a few years back.
+Let’s, for example, consider a scenario where a designer in Singapore has the task of designing outdoor winter wear for use in Russia during winters.
 Using simulation, the designer can subject him/ herself to body storming without having to travel to the particular geographic location and until that season arrives.
 In this case, simulation helps the designer arrive at an understanding and design decisions economically, faster and at scale.

 With the increase in charting tools, programming models and the advent of globalization, Modeling too has become a common practice among product developers.
 Using Modeling as the basis, teams across geographies can have a common understanding of a situation which helps them contextualize their products to the conditions of usage.